RashadNB/qbb2024_beetle_project/README.md

 # Software with versions, links:

 # 2-3 proposed steps, with first doable <5 hours and the other 2 being a stretch:
-Access scRNA data, visualize, organize data we need Analyze B-cell to T-cell ratio from single cell data based on known markers.
+- Access scRNA data, visualize, organize data we need
+- Analyze B-cell to T-cell ratio from single cell data based on known markers.
 See if the ratios they found in control populations match ratios found in the broader literature.
+- Fit RNA seq data to the reference human genome to see which genes are expressed and where SNPs are present.
+- Try to recreate the figure 1b of the paper.